 Meat only diets

-We cannot stress this enough.
-If you are feeding a homemade raw meat diet or cooked cat food diet, you MUST ensure that your recipe is balanced with the right combination of nutrients (vitamins, minerals, fats and amino acids) including thiamine.
+If you’re feeding a homemade raw meals, you MUST ensure your recipe is balanced with the right combination of nutrients (vitamins, minerals, fats and amino acids) including thiamine.

 The balanced homemade raw recipe we use and recommend includes muscle meat (heart) and organs (liver and kidney) as well as a vitamin supplement mix.
-There are also some great balanced pre-mix meal completers available including EZComplete.
+There are also balanced pre-mix meal completers available including EZComplete (United States) and Raw Meow Mix (Australia).

 Manufacturing problems and pet food recalls